CelliesProjects/aquacontrol32/README.md

 <br>If you have no oled or tft connected, the onboard led will blink at 1Hz to show you the device is in SmartConfig mode.
 <br>You can then use the Espressif SmartConfig app or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your Aquacontrol WiFi connction.

-#### Log files
+#### Log files:

+By default log files are not generated.
-Log files are saved on SPIFFS and could reduce the lifetime of the flash memory.
+<br>Log files are saved on SPIFFS and could reduce the lifetime of the flash memory.
 <br>To log the temperature sensor values on SPIFFS enable `LOG_FILES` (set it to 1) in `aquacontrol32.ino`.

 #### Known issues: